-- Firstly, the more general elements of the supplementary paper were appraised at a level appropriate to the level of detail contained in each section and the number of options proposed for each question. - Secondly, the areas put forward as potential urban extensions were assessed at a level, which whilst aiming to remain strategic examine the main sustainability constraints specific to the individual locations. - Thirdly, the appraisal looked at how the potential increased growth would impact on the existing Core Strategies and the findings of the sustainability appraisal work undertaken to date.
+- Firstly, the more general elements of the supplementary paper were appraised at a level appropriate to the level of detail contained in each section and the number of options proposed for each question. - Secondly, the areas put forward as potential urban extensions were assessed at a level, which whilst aiming to remain strategic, examined the main sustainability constraints specific to the individual locations. - Thirdly, the appraisal looked at how the potential increased growth would impact on the existing Core Strategies and the findings of the sustainability appraisal work undertaken to date.
 The significant increase in potential housing numbers compared to those covered by the original Issues and Options Papers could not be appraised in isolation and it was necessary to examine the wider implications on the immediate and surrounding areas.

-As it was considered that many of the issues raised and questions posed in this Issues and Options document were not easily appraised using the SA framework, instead a commentary was provided in terms of the likely sustainability implications of the taking forward the different proposals relating to the issues discussed.
-For the 17 proposed urban extension sites Geographical Information Systems (GIS) was used to assess the sites in terms of potential constraints and opportunities.
+As it was considered that many of the issues raised and questions posed in this Issues and Options document were not easily appraised using the SA framework, a commentary was instead provided in terms of the likely sustainability implications of taking forward the different proposals relating to the issues discussed.
+For the 17 potential urban extensions, sites Geographical Information System (GIS) was used to assess the sites in terms of potential constraints and opportunities.
+The questions asked in the Supplemental Issues and Options Report are outlined in the following box.